Easy Beef Stroganoff is pure comfort food (and really easy to make).

 - Add the remaining 2 tablespoons of flour to the mushroom mixture and cook for one minute.

-- Add the beef and any juices on the plate to the sauce.
+- Add the browned beef and any juices on the plate to the pot with the sauce.
 Cook for an additional 2 minutes or until the beef is heated through.

-- Remove from the heat and gently stir in sour cream.
-Season with salt and pepper to taste.
-Serve over egg noodles and garnish with parsley.
+- Remove from the heat and stir in sour cream.
+Season with additional salt and pepper to taste.
+Serve over egg noodles and garnish with parsley if desired.

 Video